Lisa’s Stage 4 ROS1+ Non-Small Cell Lung Cancer Story

 Summary: I was misdiagnosed with a cold and bronchitis for months.
-By the time I was diagnosed, I had three broken ribs from coughing so hard, night sweats, fevers, and was coughing up a little bit of blood.
-I had undergone multiple x-rays when I should have gotten a low-dose CT scan.
+By the time I was diagnosed, I had 3 broken ribs from coughing so hard, night sweats, fevers, and was coughing up a little bit of blood.
+I had undergone multiple X-rays when I should have gotten a low-dose CT scan.
 That would have shown the cancer.

 This was in October.
-I was very physically fit, I was teaching about five spin classes a week and all kinds of other exercise classes, eating healthfully, and all that stuff.
-But I took those medications and didn’t get better, in fact, got a little worse.
+I was very physically fit.
+I was teaching about 5 spin classes a week and all kinds of other exercise classes, eating healthfully, and all that stuff.
+I took those medications and didn’t get better.
+In fact, I got a little worse.

-Then I went to my primary care doctor in mid-November a couple weeks later and said the coughing is getting worse.
-She took a listen to my lungs and just did a quick exam and said she thought it was still just a garden variety type of bronchitis or something.
+Then I went to my primary care doctor in mid-November a couple weeks later and said, “The coughing is getting worse.”
+She took a listen to my lungs, just did a quick exam, and said she thought it was still just a garden-variety type of bronchitis or something.

 She gave me a different kind of antibiotic and an inhaler.
 It was the first inhaler I’d ever had in my life.

-I never had asthma or allergies, anything like that, which now looking back I wish I had pushed back a little bit more and said why are you not looking further into something and treating something I have no history of?
+I never had asthma or allergies, anything like that.
+Now, looking back, I wish I had pushed back a little bit more and said, ‘Why are you not looking further into something and treating something I have no history of?’
 But that’s what we did.

-I went home with this inhaler and some other medicines, tried that for a few weeks, it wasn’t getting better.
-I went back again in the beginning of December and again, same routine.
-She just upped the level to a more heavy duty inhaler with steroids and it still didn’t work.
+I went home with this inhaler and some other medicines and tried that for a few weeks.
+It wasn’t getting better.
+I went back again in the beginning of December, and again, same routine.
+She just upped the level to a more heavy-duty inhaler with steroids, and it still didn’t work.

 Then it started accelerating.
-I was having high fever and night sweats and coughing horribly, coughing so much that we discovered later I had three broken ribs.
+I was having high fever and night sweats and coughing horribly, coughing so much that we discovered later I had 3 broken ribs.

-So my mom said go now and get another X-ray right now.
+My mom said, “Go now and get another X-ray right now.”
 That’s what I did.

 Describe the ER visit